Jcssss/CoolHorseGame/README.md

 # CoolHorseGame
 An interactive web browser game designed for my Computer Science 11 Final Project

-Run "HorseTest.html" in order to play the game.
+Run the file horseTest.html in order to play the game.